GfSE/SAF-Specification/stakeholders.md

 * What is the sequence of interactions among the system and context elements
 * What kind of test equipment is necessary to test the system elements?
 * What shall be validated to the customer at system level?
+* Which functions will the system provide?

+  ***Rationale:  (System function) In my role, I need to understand the system in order to put it into operation.***
 * Which modes and states does the system have?

+  ***Rationale:  (Mode and state) in my role, I need to understand the system in order to put it into operation.***
 * Who provides the inputs to a critical function?
 # Maintainer
 Definition - Maintainer